Freedom of Information

 • To produce and publish the methods by which the specific information is made routinely available so that it can be easily identified and accessed by members of the public.

-• To review and update on a regular basis the information the authority makes available under this scheme.
+• To review and update on a regular basis the information the practice makes available under this scheme.

 • To produce a schedule of any fees charged for access to information which is made proactively available.